GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex1_gnirsxd_SXD32mm_cmdline.rst

    :width: 400
    :alt: raw science image

+What you see are from left to right the cross-dispersed orders, from Order 3 to Order 8.
+The short horizontal features are sky lines.
+The "vertical lines" are the dispersed science target in each order.
+In the raw data, the red end is at the bottom and blue at the top.
+This will be reversed when the data is resampled and the distortion corrected and wavelength calibration are applied.

 With all the calibrations in the local calibration manager, one only needs to call |reduce| on the science frames to get an extracted spectrum.